2025 Irish presidential election: Campaign

+Northern Ireland

 DUP's Deputy First Minister, Emma Little-Pengelly, insisted on not extending the presidential vote to Northern Ireland.

 Debates and television coverage

 In June 2025, RTÉ announced that it planned to host a number of programmes in the lead up to the election; Katie Hannon will present The Katie Hannon Big Interview Live which will feature each of the presidential candidates in in-depth programmes on RTÉ One.
 Virgin Media One also planned to hold a series of interviews with each candidate on 6 October 13 and 20 October respectively for Gavin, Connolly and Humphreys, however Gavin suspended his campaign ahead of the scheduled interview on 6 October.

 Television debates have been confirmed for the 29 September on Virgin Media One and the 5 and 21 October on RTÉ One.
 The first debate was described as "low-energy" and rather unsurprising.
 If there was a winner it was described to be Connolly "by a whisker".
 Radio debates have been confirmed by RTÉ Radio 1 for the Drivetime, This Week, and Morning Ireland programmes, to take place between 7 and 19 October.
 Unlike in 2011, when a bilingual debate was held "which generated pride regardless of political preference", TG4 decided not to hold a presidential debate.
 This absence was noted as something to be lamented.
 Connolly also expressed disappointment that no debate would be held in Irish.
 Though formerly the minister with responsibility for the Gaeltacht, when asked about it during the second televised debate on 5 October, Humphreys said that she would feel at a disadvantage in an Irish language debate.